Davlegbish/CNN-for-meat-inspection/README.md

 ![meat (52)](https://github.com/Davlegbish/CNN-for-meat-inspection/assets/155652335/919ddcb0-3753-4858-a485-0a7b45c40407)

-"Beyond simple accuracy, I am exploring Root Cause Analysis to determine the specific visual 'causes' (e.g., surface oxidation vs. bacterial colonies) that lead the model to a 'Rotten' classification.
+ I am exploring Root Cause Analysis to determine the specific visual 'causes' (e.g., surface oxidation vs. bacterial colonies) that lead the model to a Rotten classification.

 # D.Save the Model: